 What are your main objectives when trying to sell a property?

 We might take a well educated guess to answer that: you want to sell it Profitable – meaning to be sure that your asked price is competitive on the market, but it is not underpriced, so your profit is fully maximized.
-And, in most cases, you want to sell it Fast – so your money would not stay trapped between 4 walls for too long.
+And, in most cases, you want to know how to sell your property Fast – so your money would not stay trapped between 4 walls for too long.

 All that considered, you need to partner up with a real estate company that works in your best interest and it guides and advises you throughout the entire selling process, so you get to see your objectives being met.